Crest vs. Colgate – Which of these brands makes the best multi-care toothpaste?

 The ideal dentifrice would be one that can:

-- Clean and whiten teeth as well as remove stain, without the use of harsh abrasives.
+- Clean teeth and help to remove staining, without the use of harsh abrasives.

-- Help to prevent plaque and tartar accumulation and promote gum health.
+- Help to inhibit plaque and tartar accumulation.

-- If needed, help to settle down sensitive teeth.
+- And when needed, help to settle down sensitive teeth.

-While the list above may seem like a tall order, and possibly more individual benefits than you think you really need, a multi-protection toothpaste can accomplish most if not all of these goals (depending on brand, see below).
+While the list above may seem like a tall order, and possibly more individual benefits than you think you personally need, multi-protection toothpastes can accomplish most if not all of these goals.

 Expect a multi-care to be just as effective as any other dentifrice.

-We'll also say that the best multifunction toothpastes favorably compare to the effectiveness of competing "specialty" products.
+We’ll also mention that the best multifunction toothpastes are able to compare favorably with single-purpose “specialty” products.

-The two dominant brands in the category of multi-care toothpastes are Colgate vs. Crest.
-That's both in terms of advertising dollars spent and more importantly in regard to documentation proving their effectiveness.
+The two dominant brands in the category of multi-care toothpastes are Colgate Total and Crest Pro-Health.
+That’s based on both market share, and more importantly to us, the amount of published research evidence there is about their effectiveness.

 The ADA Seal of Acceptance.